use patterned floor tile to create a tile rug

 An outdoor patio is another area that might benefit from a variety of tile patterns.
 Rather than adding textiles to an exterior setting, several differently sized tiles in coordinating shades can be placed into your patio floor design to create the illusion of a rug.
 The added interest can also help partition a larger patio space and center the focus around your outdoor furniture.

-When creating a tile rug, you can choose to frame a space with smaller mosaics, linear-shaped tiles, or 6 x 6 square tiles.
+When creating a tile rug, frame the space with smaller mosaics, linear-shaped tiles, or 6 x 6 square tiles.
 A tile rug is meant to stand out from the rest of your flooring, so don't be afraid to create a unique look with patterns, colors, and texture.
 To view coordinating tile lines and decorative possibilities, head to a Marazzi showroom today.